Skip to main content

 This design reduces data duplication, preserves a single source of truth, and allows external systems to remain authoritative while still enabling editors and front-end components to consume the content through the CMS.

-1. The Role of IContentProvider in Synchronization
+1. The role of IContentProvider in synchronization

 A custom IContentProvider functions as a bridge between Optimizely CMS and an external data source.
 The provider exposes content items from an external system so that they appear within the CMS hierarchy alongside native pages and blocks.